dltmddyd321/dltmddyd321/README.md

 ### 👋 Hello!
 Nice to meet you!
 I'm a **Mobile App Developer** using Kotlin and JAVA.

-Usually I develop using Android studio, also studying Xcode development with Swift.
+Usually I develop using Android studio, also studying  development with Swift.

 I always enjoy thinking and thinking about new ideas and making them.